juliuste/tf-idf/README.md

 python3 example.py example_data/input.txt
 ```

-- This script will generate new files, one for each of the input files, with the prefix `tfidf_` which contains terms with corresponding tf-idf score, each on a separate line
+- This script will generate new files, one for each of the input files, with the prefix `tfidf_` which contains terms with corresponding tf-idf score, each on a separate line (default behaviour of the `files` option)

 This script is based on [Yasser Elsayed](https://github.com/yebrahim/)'s [TF-IDF-Generator](https://github.com/yebrahim/TF-IDF-Generator) module, still in active development and currently in alpha status.